amjd/GenMed/README.md

 A [Textweb](http://www.txtweb.com) app to get information about generic medicine.
 Available at keyword `@genmed` on 51115.
 To know more about generic medicine, read on [Wikipedia](http://en.wikipedia.org/wiki/Generic_drug).
 Powered by [TrueMD.in](http://truemd.in) API.

-Note: At the moment, this works only in India (Idea, Airtel, Vodafone and Tata Docomo).
+Note: At the moment, this works only in India (Idea, Airtel, Vodafone, Aircel and Tata Docomo).

 ###Usage
 Send: